MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-compatibility-reports.md

 #### May block upgrade, test application

-Windows detected issues that may interfere with the upgrade, but need further investigation.
+Windows detected issues that may interfere with the upgrade, but needs further investigation.
 Test the application's behavior during upgrade.
 If it blocks the upgrade, remove it before upgrading.
-Then reinstall it and test on the new OS version.
+Then reinstall and test it on the new OS version.

 #### Multiple